f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 26: Eliza Parsons' The Castle Of Wolfenbach: The castle of Wolfenbach is an important early piece predating many Radcliff texts, lauded by Jane Austin as essential. (early outlier) A gothic royal romance with abundant frenzied expressions of emotion, fainting, weeping, and struggles of identity formation.

-14: James Hogg's The Private Memoirs And Confessions Of A Justified Sinner: It deals with a caste haunted by a young woman wrongfully accused of murder.
+14: James Hogg's The Private Memoirs And Confessions Of A Justified Sinner: Almost unnoticed until the 20th centuary, carrying deep religious criticism in its anti-hero.

 16: Clara Reeve's The Old English Baron: An homage to Walpoles Castle of Otranto, but intended as a more realistic and streamlined Gothic template — widely adopted.
 Horror, mystery, ghost stories on castles.